Formatting documents in Word can be extremely frustrating.

 If a page break is inside the table repeatable headers will not work.

 - Enable the display formatting option on the ‘Home’ tab, under ‘Paragraph’

 - Look through the table for a page break and delete it, if there is one it will be at the bottom of the page (hence being a page break).
 You may also need to delete an empty line to join your table together again.

-- If you need the table to page break you will instead have to set a page break on the row.
+If you need the table to page break you will instead have to enable ‘Page break before’ on the table row.

-- This is done by clicking on the row you want to start on the new page
+- Click on the row you want to start on the new page

 - Then on the ‘Layout’ tab open the ‘Paragraph’ settings window (click on the little arrow icon next to ‘Paragraph’)